 Independent of her dispensing practice with patients, Judi is Hearing Coach and co-founder at The Hearing Partnership™.
 In the public health perspective, she is a "professional patient" and can be considered a hearing health care Clinician Community Health Worker.
 In addition to being severely hard of hearing herself, she is a practicing clinician who employs many CHW approaches in her hearing health care practice.
 The Hearing Partnership™ project is allowing Judi to share her approach with many more patients and other hearing health professionals beyond her clinical practice.

-David Bergeron, MM, CHW
+David Bergeron, MM, CHW, CDP

-President and Coach
+President and Brain Hearing Coach

 David Bergeron provides clinical support in brain hearing.
 In addition, he holds a certificate as a Dementia Prevention Education Specialist from the American Brain Council.